Jimbly/LD50/README.md

 Next:
   Theming
-    - simple, with rising water in background? waves, bubbles, stormy above, gradient sky
+    - simple, with rising water in background
+    - waves, bubbles, stormy above, gradient sky
-    - pixel art ships and goods?
-    - pure abstract?
+  Don't double-count a second miss in the same spot?
+Maybe even allow it to fill in with color?
+  Allow some number of misses per ship, or ramp them smoother to be nicer?
+  Try 4 colors instead of 3
 Feedback:
   Need to adjust first experience so that a stupid player can finish at least one ship to learn the ropes!
   JK did not discover you could place things such that you get a miss - kept just choosing small pieces